 Excellent communication skills

-Dr Jo Anna Reed Johnson, senior lecturer and head of PGCE secondary at the University of Leicester, believes that the ability to communicate positively and effectively is essential.
+Dr Jo Anna Reed Johnson, programme director Subject Knowledge Enhancement at the University of Reading, believes that the ability to communicate positively and effectively is essential.
 'When you're teaching, you need to learn to moderate your speech and tone of voice.
 Pupils at secondary age are good at reading a teacher by observing their facial expressions, so keep your body language positive.'

 'When communicating with pupils use encouraging language and remember that warm smiles are contagious.'